 “Do not give dogs what is holy, and do not throw your pearls before pigs, lest they trample them underfoot and turn to attack you.

 I’ve heard more interpretations of Matthew 7:6 than I can remember; most have been outlandish.
-In the context that Jesus was speaking to Old Testament Jews, Jesus’s words make a lot of sense: Pigs are unclean animals; they and dogs are used to (rather harshly) reference those who are not Jews.
+In the context that Jesus was speaking to Old Testament Jews, Jesus’s words make a lot of sense: Pigs5 are unclean animals; they and dogs6 are used to (rather harshly) reference those who are not Jews.
 Jesus is telling His followers to not take what is valuable and give it people who do not recognize its value.
-(This aligns with what Jesus said moments earlier about not judging.)
+(This aligns with what Jesus said moments earlier7 about not judging.)
 If a follower of Christ tells someone who is not a follower of Christ, “Do not lie.”
 The disciple has taken something that is valuable and presented it to someone who may not recognize its value.
 The second person may sharply point out moments in the first person’s life in which they were observed to be not completely truthful, or they may point out some self-interpreted value in lying.
 The point is the truth is wasted on someone incapable or unwilling to recognize it.

 It doesn’t make sense that the church should make all nations first recognize truths when their foundation for morality differs.
 This doesn’t mean we compromise on sin or life choices that are unhealthy, but we recognize where people are relative to their relationship with God then respond accordingly.
 Not only is this approach more inviting, it allows disciples, both individually and as a corporate body (the church), to focus on those eager to hear and respond.